 theWord listed here in the pages of my website.
 Several hundred of these are considered

-to be some of the finest works in their fields - and plenty of them are “commentaries”
+to be some of the finest works in their fields -

 So, while I’ve never seen anyone write “It’s the Commentaries, Stupid!”, I think most users implicitly think this.
 After all, the commentaries are so easy to use: click a verse, find a link.

 This year, we’ve had 4 excellent commentary sets converted for eS/TW.
 And they have (deservingly) taken the top four places in my 2013 favorite modules list.

 Let me give you some of my random thoughts about this commentary set (in no particular

 order).
 First, at 54 volumes, there is a ton of material here.
 Second, the material

 is formatted very nicely.
 It’s very easy to use, and very easy to find the verse-